databricks/spark-xml/README.md

 ## Building From Source
 This library is built with [SBT](http://www.scala-sbt.org/0.13/docs/Command-Line-Reference.html), which is automatically downloaded by the included shell script.
 To build a JAR file simply run `sbt/sbt package` from the project root.
 The build configuration includes support for both Scala 2.10 and 2.11.

+## Acknowledgements

+This project was initially created by @HyukjinKwon and donated to Databricks.